This interactive demo was created free with Storylane in 2 minutes. Create your own demo

 How to Create a Macro in Microsoft Excel

-1. Inside your Microsoft Excel worksheet, head over to the top menu bar and click 'Developer'.
+1. Open your Microsoft Excel worksheet, go to the top menu bar, and click the Developer tab.

-5. Start performing the specific action you wish to record as a macro.
+5. Perform the specific actions you want to record as a macro directly in your worksheet.

 Similar Articles